MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-datacenter-integration.md

 ![Diagram showing multi-tenant ExpressRoute scenario](media/azure-stack-datacenter-integration/ExpressRouteMultiTenant.PNG)

 ## External monitoring
-To get a single view of all alerts from your Azure Stack deployment and devices, and to integrate alerts into existing IT service management workflows for ticketing, you can [integrate Azure Stack with external datacenter monitoring solutions](azure-stack-integrate-monitor.md).
+To get a single view of all alerts from your Azure Stack deployment and devices, and to integrate alerts into existing IT Service Management workflows for ticketing, you can [integrate Azure Stack with external datacenter monitoring solutions](azure-stack-integrate-monitor.md).

 Included with the Azure Stack solution, the hardware lifecycle host is a computer outside Azure Stack that runs OEM vendor-provided management tools for hardware.
 You can use these tools or other solutions that directly integrate with existing monitoring solutions in your datacenter.